- Technical Help

 Crevice corrosion is not unique to stainless steels.
 It can occur in other alloys including those of aluminium, titanium and copper.

-It is a localized form of attack, where there is a breakdown of the surface passive layer, in crevices or on ‘shielded’ areas beneath surface deposits.
-Engineered or ‘designed in’ crevices can be set up at bolted and other joints, beneath flanges or between flanges and gaskets or other contact areas such as valve seats.
+It is a localised form of attack, where there is a breakdown of the surface passive layer, in crevices or on ‘shielded’ areas beneath surface deposits.
+Engineered or ‘designed in’ crevices can be set up at bolted and other joints, beneath flanges or between flanges and gaskets, or other contact areas such as valve seats.

 To be an effective corrosion site, the crevice must be wide enough to allow the corroding electrolyte in and then provide ‘stagnant’ conditions.
 Crevice corrosion can therefore be a concern where gaps are a few micrometers wide, but there are no absolute or critical dimensions for crevices, below which corrosion is certain.

-As a corrosion mechanism, crevice attack is similar to pitting (i.e. free surface localized attack)
+As a corrosion mechanism, crevice attack is similar to pitting, (i.e. free surface localised attack).

 There is a distinction between the initiation and the propagation of crevice attack and there are a number of theories.
-For this short account the summary in John Sedriks’ book has been reviewed.
+For this short account the summary in John Sedriks’ book, ‘Corrosion of Stainless Steels’, published by Wiley, has been reviewed.
 He assumes that there is some initial general corrosion in the passive state.
-The release of metal ions (M+) at the anode is balanced by a reaction at a nearby cathodic site, which involves using up oxygen from the surroundings.
-In a crevice oxygen can soon be used up and if the conditions are stagnant enough, replenishment of the oxygen to the crevice from the bulk solution is stifled.
+The release of metal ions, (M+), at the anode is balanced by a reaction at a nearby cathodic site, which involves using up oxygen from the surroundings.
+In a crevice oxygen can soon be used up, and if the conditions are stagnant enough, replenishment of the oxygen to the crevice from the bulk solution is stifled.
 If this reaction continues outside the crevice it can support a corrosion cell where the metal ions continue to be liberated in the anodic crevice.
 This results in a build up of the positively charged metal ions in the crevice.
-The mechanism then moves to a stage that involves the familiar affects of chloride and pH on crevice (and pitting) corrosion.
+The mechanism then moves to a stage that involves the familiar effects of chloride and pH on crevice (and pitting) corrosion.